TrainAsONE/trainasone-connectiq/README.md

 - vivoactive 3 Music LTE
 - vivoactive HR

-### Not currently working
-- Forerunner 55 (glance but crashes)

 When run on non download capable devices it should still show the next workout and allow ajusting the workout preferences.

 ## To build
-- Install Eclipse with Garmin ConnectIQ plugin and configure
+- Install Visual Studio with Garmin ConnectIQ plugin and configure
 - Checkout this repository
 - Copy source/Config.mc.template to source/Config.mc
 - Obtain ClientId and ClientSecret from garmin@trainasone.com